zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options-summary/context-factory.md

 # Context Factory

 The context factory is required to provide a working context to the EFE library.
-This context will be used by example to retrieve some information by attaching/detaching entities without impacting the current context.
+For example, this context will be used to retrieve some information by attaching/detaching entities without impacting the current context.
 If your context has a default constructor (no parameter), specifying a context factory may be optional unless your context requires some special configuration.

 ### EF6/EF5/EF4